It's 1665 and the Black Plague is rife. Wander down the winding muddy alley past houses with red crosses, rotting bodies and black rats.

 Did you catch the plague?
 Like the show or write your review.

-This is the most recent review.
+These are the 2 most recent reviews.
 See full archive here.

 very entertaining, funny and educational all at once!